CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 #### Component Composition

-A component can be combined with another component so that both are rendered.
+You can combine a component with another component to render both.
 This is called _composition_ ([interactive example](https://codesandbox.io/s/0x4wonqn00)):

 ```js
 function Greeting() {